blob421/Fetch/docs/usage.rst

 `NULL` values.
 Fetch can also compensates for any accumulated time-overhead by executing its `fetch_stack()` function sooner.
 It ensures time measurements are always taken at the same exact second for every interval.
-Moreover, time measurements are always proceeded before `fetch_data_with_retry()`, enabling consistency even if attempts to fetch were made.
+Moreover, time measurements are always proceeded before `fetch_data_with_retry()`, ensuring consistency even if attempts to fetch were made.

 Database operations
 ------------------------